Showroom Hours: 9:00AM - 8:00PM

 Torque vs. horsepower is like weightlifting vs. running.
 Torque comes in as a measurement of how much force is applied during that work.

-You can think of torque and horsepower like this: Torque will achieve a lower 0-60 mph time, and horsepower will achieve a higher top speed.
+You can think of torque and horsepower like this: more torque will achieve a lower 0-60 mph time, and more horsepower will achieve a higher top speed.

 To be precise, horsepower in a car moves the weight along, and torque is how forcefully said weight is moved.
 Torque matters when you're at a standstill, as a lot of force is needed to get your car moving.
 However, horsepower matters more once you're traveling at speed, as your car already has built-up momentum and needs continued application of force.